capr/fbclient-alien/README.md

 This is a backup copy.

-The project homepage is this: https://code.google.com/p/fbclient/
+The project homepage is here: https://code.google.com/p/fbclient/